 What’s new under the CDR reforms:

-Businesses in regulated sectors must ensure their compliance and IT teams are equipped to handle the technical and legal requirements of CDR action initiation.
+Businesses in regulated sectors must equip their compliance and IT teams to handle the technical and legal requirements of initiating CDR actions.

 Cyber Security Act 2024: New reporting obligations for ransomware